Hajimbo04/Warung-Rush/README.md

 - **Look at the Order:** Check the text floating above the customer's head.

-- **Type it out:** Use your keyboard to type the name of the food or drink (e.g., "Teh O", "Nasi Lemak").
+- **Type it out:** Use your keyboard to type the name of the food or drink (e.g., "Teh O", "Nasi Lemak".
+NOT case sensitive).

 - **Serve:** Press Enter to submit the order.